 More than 100 rock art sites at the Ennedi Plateau in Chad have been identified, thanks to Rocco Rava, the African Parks manager.
 The African Park’s team has been evaluating the potential for Ennedi to be established as a wildlife and cultural protected area and these sites show thousands of paintings and engravings on cave and rock walls, some dating back 8,000 years.

 In February, African Parks concluded a memorandum of understanding with the Chadian Government to assess the landscape, obtain an understanding of the people and pinpoint the challenges in establishing Ennedi as a protected area.

 Located in northeast Chad, in the Sahara Desert, Ennedi is famous for its rock paintings, towering rock arches, and quivering, yellow sands.
 A portion of Ennedi falls within a proposed UNESCO World Heritage site.

 Its rock art tells a story of the area before it was impacted by climate change, of the presence of elephant, giraffe, rhino, cheetah and ostrich.
 Paintings also vividly depict the lives of communities, as highlighted by hundreds of scenes featuring warriors, herdsmen with cattle and dancing women.

 Left unprotected, this rich tapestry of the region’s archaeological history will continue to be eroded – through sandstorms, animal defecation, human contact with the art, and the pillaging of chunks of rock art to sell to tourists.
 It’s one of several reasons to restore and conserve this unique landscape.

-Rock art is cultural treasure in Ennedi that needs to be protected and preserved.
+Rock art is a cultural treasure in Ennedi that needs to be protected and preserved.
 African Parks expects to conclude its assessment of Ennedi by November 2016 and will shortly thereafter present its recommendations to the Chadian Government for their consideration in establishing Ennedi as a protected area.